Do's and Don'ts

 4. When the return water is cool enough to cause the boiler to condense and corrode.

-5. If the average water temperature in the boiler cannot get to a boiler average temperature of 140ºf in a reasonable amount of time.
+5. If the water temperature in the boiler cannot get to an average boiler temperature of 140ºf in a reasonable amount of time.

 With that said and before all the hate mail starts coming in let me say this.
-This will produce a fuel savings although minimal in a high water volume system.
+This will produce a fuel savings although minimal in a high water volume system, less savings in a low water volume system.
 There are a lot of subjects discussed on this site that will only make a minimal difference in fuel consumption.
 But add all or most of them into your application and we see a larger fuel savings.

 I read an article I think may have been from B&G that stated flue gas condensation and thermal stress is a result of cold water entering a boiler or cool water at a high flow rate.
 A boiler bypass will reduce the flow in the boiler and maintain a flow in the system.
 It all comes down to water volume and flow rate.

-Primary/Secondary - Is a piping idea that has gotten very popular.
+Primary/Secondary - This 60 year old piping idea has gotten very popular in the last decade.
 I personally feel everything should be piped primary/secondary (p/s).
-It does not offer full boiler protection but it helps.
+P/S itself does not offer boiler protection.
 The way to determine if you have p/s piping is closely spaced tees.
 The tees create what we call hydraulic separation.
-This only means the flow in one pipe will not affect the flow in another pipe.
-One circulator will not affect another circulator flow.
+This only means the flow of one pump will not affect the flow in another pump.

 The 3-way valve has 3 ports.
 One is piped to the supply of the boiler, one to the supply of the system and one to the return of the system and return to boiler, which are teed together.
 (See Tekmar 710 3-way valve) (See 3 Way Valve Drawing)

-ESBE Thermic Valve - is very similar to a 3-way valve except it works on water temperature not electricity.
+ESBE Thermic Valve -is very similar to a 3-way valve except it works on water temperature not electricity.
 Pipe the boiler primary/Secondary (P/S) and install the Thermic valve as a system bypass.
 When using Primary/Secondary (P/S) the use of a system bypass does not affect the flow in the system due to the hydraulic separation of p/s piping.
-See drawing for use of P/S and a 3-way valve or ESBE Thermic Valve, Honeywell DPBV Literature
+See drawing for use of P/S and a 3-way valve or ESBE Thermic Valve, Caleffi DPBV Literature.